 The SYSPENDTRANX table contains information on uncommitted transactions in a distributed database environment.
-The user with RESOURCE or CONNECT authority can not read any information in this table.
+The user with RESOURCE or CONNECT authority cannot read any information in this table.
 The system may make error 6829 show no select privilege.
-The user with DBA or SYSADM authority can read all information.
+The user with DBA, SYSDBA or SYSADM authority can read all information.

 COLUMN NAME DESCRIPTION XIDFORMAT Format ID denoting the type of the global coordinator, DBMaker is 22873.
 PREPAREDTIME Time of the prepared commit transaction.
-GLBTRANXID Global transaction ID.